EthanHolleman/site_dev/content/posts/vietnam_data.md

 not as nearly as directly involved as organizations that can be grouped into the "South Vietnamese Allies" category.

-Lastly, I was interested in what this program looked like overtime.
+Lastly, I was interested in what this program looked like over time.
 Individuals that were captured (opposed to killed outright) usually had a value in their `SADATX` field: "Date of sentence action in YYMM order".
 I used this as a proxy for a given group's activity over time, granted this would be easily skewed in